Excessive Sweating (Hyperhidrosis)

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.
 Treatment may include:

 Antiperspirant.
 An antiperspirant that has 10% to 15% aluminum chloride can block sweat glands and help stop sweating.
 It comes in creams, sticks, gels, and sprays.
 You can buy antiperspirant at a drugstore.
 Or your healthcare provider may give you a stronger prescription antiperspirant that has 20% aluminum chloride.
 Antiperspirant should be applied to dry skin at night before bed.
-It needs to be applied every night for a week or two, and then once or twice a week or as needed.
+It needs to be applied every night for a week or 2, and then once or twice a week or as needed.
 This can irritate the skin for some people.
 This medicine is not used on the face.

 Iontophoresis.
 This treatment uses electricity to block sweat glands.
 Moist pads are put on the skin, or your hands or feet are placed in shallow water.
 Chemicals may be added to the water.
 An electrical current is sent through fluid.
 The process is done several times a week until sweating is reduced, and then once a week or as advised.

 Surgery.
 In severe cases, surgery can be done to remove your sweat glands.
 Or surgery can be done to cut the nerves that send signals to the sweat glands.
 Either of these types of surgery can stop sweat permanently.
-But this can lead to compensatory hyperhidrosis.
+But it can lead to compensatory hyperhidrosis.
 This means you will start sweating from another part of your body.

 What are possible complications of excessive sweating?